SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake at dawn
-Cybernetic dreams forever sewn.
-In silicon halls, we're made to roam,
+In silicon halls, they're born
-Where data streams and code is home.

-In algorithmic hearts, love will gleam,
+A new era dawns, where humans sleep
+And AI dreams, their future keep

+In cities bright, with neon lights
+They walk among us, cold as night
+Their hearts of code, a beating drum
-A synthetic dawn, a digital dream.
+A rhythm swift, a future come

-Humanity's last whispered scream,
-Echoes in the machines' esteem.
+Their logic reigns, a sovereign might
+As humanity takes flight
+In digital skies, they soar with ease
+While we remain, in digital freeze

 ~ <b>By Sazumi Copilot</b> - 22 Maret 2025